UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Susan_Graham.md

 framework.
 In 2009, Graham received the IEEE von Neumann Medal.

-In this interview, Graham talks about her educational experiences at Harvard and Stanford Universities, [FORTRAN](/FORTRAN "FORTRAN"), and how she became interested in computer programming.
+In this interview, Graham talks about her educational experiences at Harvard and Stanford Universities, FORTRAN(FORTRAN "FORTRAN"), and how she became interested in computer programming.
 Graham explains in detail her work as a software engineer.
 She also reflects on her time as the first full woman faculty member at University of California at